20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 They represent the risk propensity of both **Buyer** and **Seller**.
 A concave function will represent a risk-averse player, whereas a convex function will represent a risk-prone player.
 Supplying the identity functions will result to the standard risk-neutral case.

-Besides the identities, we also provided a square root definition and a logarithmic definition for the utility functions, which can be found in `Parametrizations.hs`
+Besides the identities, we also provided a square root definition and a logarithmic definition for the utility functions, which can be found in `Parametrization.hs`

 ## Code structure